discon3ct/tele-watch/README.md

 # tele-watch
-_Python bot to monitor messages in Telegram groups_
+_Python 3 program to monitor messages in Telegram groups and send updates to Slack channel via integrated Slack application_